kloimhardt/bb-web/README.md

 # bb-web

-Scripting small web apps with Babashka/SCI and Reagent
+Scripting small web apps in Clojure without installing it.
+A set of examples is provided, showing increasingly advanced features.

 ## Getting Started